-Many cartoons and anime series still use 2D animation.
+Many cartoons and anime series still use 2D animation and there are many dedicated 2D game engines.
 Even with the option to create more realistic, 3D drawings, some artists still prefer to create in 2D.
 Now, it is possible to use software to draw instead of drawing on paper.

 2D animation only uses two dimensions, height and width, so that it appears to be a flat image on paper.
 Usually, these animations are created using 24 unique drawings per second.